 The Rt Hon Patricia Scotland QC is the sixth Commonwealth Secretary-General.
 See profile

-She was born in Dominica and was their candidate for the post at the last Commonwealth Heads of Government Meeting.
+She was born in Dominica and was their candidate for the post at the 2015 Commonwealth Heads of Government Meeting.
 She is the second Secretary-General from the Caribbean and the first woman to hold the post.

 The Secretary-General has urged young diplomats posted to London from across the world to pool their talent, knowledge and dynamism to help mitigate the effects of climate change.